nextcloud/deck/docs/API.md

 # OCS API

-The following endpoints are available tough the Nextcloud OCS endpoint, which is available at `/ocs/v2.php/apps/deck/api/v1.0/`.
+The following endpoints are available through the Nextcloud OCS endpoint, which is available at `/ocs/v2.php/apps/deck/api/v1.0/`.
 This has the benefit that both the web UI as well as external integrations can use the same API.

 ## Comments